cc-jalvarez/counterfactual-situation-testing/README.md

 # counterfactual-situation-testing

-Code for the working paper on Counterfactual Situtaion Testing.
+Code for the working paper on Counterfactual Situtaion Testing [[arXiv]](https://arxiv.org/abs/2302.11944).

 Datasets, both real and synthetic, are contained within the data/ folder.
 The scripts get_data_< > (also within the data/ folder) prepare each dataset for the counterfactual situation testing pipeline.
 The rest of the scripts are within the src/ folder.